krtikgrg/Distributed_Database_System/phase3/src/documentation.md

 1. 2 relations can not have multiple joins on different attribute pairs, they are supposed to only have one join on one pair of attributes (one from each relation).
 1. This distribution supports only int, float and varchar data types in sql
 1. Assuming that all the column names of all the relations are unique, no pair of attribute names match with each other.
+1. In the last commit, the above required is removed.
+Now the only requirement is that the names of columns inside a relation must be unique